NCastagnaro/Movie-Comparison/README.md

 # Movie-Comparison
 This application utilizes the OMDb API.
-This is a restful web service to obtain movie infomation.
+This is a restful web service that can be used to obtain movie infomation.
 Through the use of this API, this application compares multiple categories amongst two different movies.

 The categories that are compared: